 The studio is for your use outside of class time.
 You will be given the combination to the studio.
 You are expected to follow studio guidelines at all times.
 Do not work alone in the rooms.
-The closest telephone is on the second floor/SE corner.
 There is a first aid kit in each room as well as a sharp edge container for your use.
 Please read and respect studio use guidelines posted in the classrooms.
 Do not pour solvents down the sinks.
-Each student is responsible for assisting in studio clean up after .
+Each student is responsible for assisting in studio clean up after.
 Your instructor will assign you a duty.
 The classroom should be organized at the end of each class.